rolandoalvarado/bob-v2/README.md

 The above command will generate a report in the `output` directory.

-To automatically run mCloud Features every time something changes in any of the files declared in `Guardfile`:
+To automatically run mCloud Features every time something changes in any of the files declared in [the Guardfile](https://bitbucket.org/wdamarillo/mcloud_features/src/master/Guardfile):

     run/autoverifier